rohan-paul/Awesome-JavaScript-Interviews/Node-Express/passport-authentication-middleware-BASIC-FLOW.md

 #### The JWT token, which you generate in the backend within the auth route (when user sends a POST request to '/login' route in the backend) and return to whatever original client-route made the request.
 So, the backend creates a signed token and returns it in response.
 The client saves the token ( the one returned by backend in response ) locally (typically in localStorage)

 #### Now when any protected-client route makes a request, this token needs to be present in the header ("Authorization: JWT eyJ0eXAiO...") on all subsequent requests, that for all subsequent requst to a protected-route, which needs authentication.
 Passwort-jwt in the backend for that specific protected-route, checks this auth header and verifies it's validity.
 If it is invalid, it returns a 401, otherwise it populate your req.user.

-### Note, the token is generated with jsonwebtoken and using jwt.sign() function in the auth.js backend route or controller.
-And this token is saved in the localStroge in the frontend in Login.js file in React, i.e. the file that creates a POST request to the backend's auth.js's login route ('/login')

 ## The actual implementation steps - How passport validation work-flow works (passport-jwt strategy and jsonwebtoken)